 The major average in the Certificate in the Study of Indigenous Storytelling includes the grades earned in:

-• All courses eligible to be used in the program.
+- All courses eligible to be used in the program.

 Residency Requirements in the Major

-To receive a Certificate in the Study of Indigenous Storytelling, students must complete at least two-thirds of the following coursework (to the nearest highest multiple of 3 credit units) from the University of Saskatchewan.
+To receive a Certificate in the Study of Indigenous Storytelling, students must complete at least half of the following coursework (to the nearest highest multiple of 3 credit units) from the University of Saskatchewan.

-• Minimum credit units required in the program.
+- Minimum credit units required in the program.

 See Residency for additional details.